datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    Finally, we add a container with the pipeline to the dataset using :command:`datalad containers-add` [#f3]_.
    The important part is the configuration of the container -- it has to be done in a way that makes the container usable in any superdataset the pipeline dataset.

-   Depending on how the container needs to be called, the configuration differs.
+   Depending on how the container/pipeline needs to be called, the configuration differs.
    In the case of an fMRIprep run, we want to be able to invoke the container from a superdataset.
    The superdataset contains input data and ``pipelines`` dataset as subdatasets, and will collect all of the results.
    Thus, these are arguments we want to supply the invocation with (following `fMRIprep's documentation <https://fmriprep.org/en/stable/usage.html>`_) during a ``containers-run`` command::